Retention Induced Biases in a Recommendation System with Heterogeneous Users: Research Implications and Limitations

-Finally, to avoid the aforementioned pitfalls and accurately assess the long term impacts of RS improvements, it is imperative for researchers to come up with a sophisticated experimental methodology in future studies.
-To begin with, an experimenter may need to segment users based on churn rates, implement an experimental design that takes into account the statistical power of all segments, and predict the system’s long-term behavior using a sample of finite horizon.
+Finally, to accurately assess the long term impacts of RS improvements, it is imperative for researchers to come up with a sophisticated experimental methodology in future studies.
+Questions arise such as: Should an experimentalist explicitly segment users?
+Is it necessary to measure system convergence?
+Most crucially, how can one forecast the long-term steady-state behavior from a sample with a finite horizon?